justh0dl/public-pool-ui/README.md

 <img width="865" height="784" alt="Screenshot 2026-03-28 at 1 18 54 PM" src="https://github.com/user-attachments/assets/8526d77f-ed36-4130-8213-29f3f3b9d957" />
 <img width="875" height="645" alt="Screenshot 2026-03-28 at 1 19 04 PM" src="https://github.com/user-attachments/assets/09ab44a1-45ec-4640-b672-d6eecb2676f9" />
 <img width="1885" height="869" alt="Screenshot 2026-03-28 at 1 20 44 PM" src="https://github.com/user-attachments/assets/1b4ff1a8-c830-4dcb-aa6c-158d84aef0c4" />

+## About Quantum Sniper Pool

+Our hypothesis is simple:

+In quantum mechanics, particles are described by a wave function, a distribution of possible states.
+When a measurement occurs, that wave function collapses into a single, definite outcome.
+This is a foundational and experimentally supported principle of modern physics.

+Physicists like John Archibald Wheeler proposed that observation may play a deeper role in shaping physical reality, describing a participatory universe where outcomes are not fully defined until interactions occur.

+Bitcoin mining is a classical process, and we do not claim that quantum mechanics directly alters SHA-256.
+However, one observable difference remains:

+Small, distributed miners operate in environments where hardware is physically present, continuously interacted with, and observed, while large-scale mining farms run in relative isolation with minimal direct human proximity.

+At the same time, there has been a noticeable increase in low-hashrate miners finding blocks in ways that feel disproportionate to their expected probability.
+While Bitcoin mining follows a probabilistic model where rare events can and do occur, the frequency and clustering of successful blocks from small, distributed miners has become increasingly visible.

+Over the past few years, multiple hobby-scale devices such as Bitaxe have successfully found blocks while operating at terahash or even sub-terahash levels.

+Individually, each event is explainable within statistical variance.
+Taken together, they begin to form a pattern that stands out.

+We define a "quantum snipe" as one of these events:

+A moment where a low-probability outcome resolves into reality, where a small miner finds a block against the odds.

+Whether these outcomes are purely statistical, or whether environment, interaction, and observation play a subtle role, is not yet known.

+But the pattern is there.

+And worth paying attention to...or observing.

+Quantum Sniper Pool UI exists to emphasize that observation.

+Mining is often treated as background computation, running out of sight and out of mind.
+This UI tries to changes that.
+It brings the process forward, making each worker, each share, and each moment visible and cooler to look at.

+If observation and interaction are part of the system in any meaningful way, then visibility is not just design, it is participation.

+At minimum, it gives you a slightly different UI with some nice quality of life features.

+At best, it might help you quantum snipe a block into reality.

 ## How to Run the Custom Public Pool UI (Local Setup)